Archive for category: Photos

 3. You are choosing the wrong spot for your level!

 4. You are not respecting yourself!

-In next posts, I am going to develop all of this thematics (2,3 and 4), but right now, I want to focus on point number 1.
+In the next posts, I am going to develop all of these thematics (2,3 and 4), but right now, I want to focus on point number 1.
 But please let me tell you: we need to consider all points, all together, OR there will be no improvement!

 So, Big issue!
 I am very sorry to tell you that 95% (at least, and this is because I have in my personal contacts, lots of competitors and really good surfers), of all “surfers” I see at the beach, have been practicing wrong patterns of movements, that by now, in your intermediate level, will not let you grow any more from there!

 So during this week, I have to decide if either I am going to create a chemical and psychological conflict in your biomechanics program, or if we are just going to have fun accepting that either may be too late to correct them or we don’t have the time to, because it’s not easy to go back on the whitewater and big soft boards where we can actually correct basic issues like your pop up or your basic stance on the board.